kris-smarthome/smarthome/README.md

 # Smarthome
-Docker compose file for a basic smarthome stack, all application port numbers are shown in square brackets. zwave2mqtt and zigbee2mqtt are disabled by default, uncommenting those sections within the docker-compose file will create those conainers.
+Docker compose file for a basic smarthome stack, all application port numbers are shown in square brackets. zwave2mqtt and zigbee2mqtt are disabled by default, uncommenting those sections within the docker-compose file will create those containers.
 If enabling either 2mqtt application ensure that devices are set correctly.
 Remember to create the inside_network and set environment variables before bringing up the stack.

 Create networks:
 ```